hyperledger-archives/sawtooth-rfcs/text/0000-delete-prefix.md

 # Drawbacks
 [drawbacks]: #drawbacks

-1. This will need to be implemented in every sawtooth SDK.
+1. This will need to be implemented in every Sawtooth SDK.
 2. Once implemented it will be difficult to deprecate because of our commitment to backward compatibility.
 3. This requires transaction processor developers to understand the risk of